 Tim Cook, CEO of Apple and one of the most influential business leaders today

-Steve Jobs is a hard act to follow, but thus far, Tim Cook is doing a tremendous job.
+Steve Jobs was a hard act to follow, but thus far, Tim Cook is doing a tremendous job.
 Rather than attempt to match the consumer-facing innovations, Cook is forging the future with his own new advances.
 Once misdiagnosed with Multiple Sclerosis, he has become much more responsible with the challenges of his employees.
 He has become highly involved in charitable causes.
-One of his famous quotes is “you kind of want to manage a technology company like you’re in the dairy business.
-If it gets past its freshness date, you have a problem.”
-He has definitely been instrumental in keeping Apple’s consumer products vibrant and up to date.
+“You kind of want to manage a technology company like you’re in the dairy business.
+If it gets past its freshness date, you have a problem.” -Tim Cook Click To Tweet

 Timothy Donald Cook (born November 1, 1960) is an American business executive, industrial engineer, and developer.
 Cook is the CEO of Apple Inc., previously serving as the company’s Chief Operating Officer, under its founder Steve Jobs.

 Cook joined Apple in March 1998 as senior vice president of worldwide operations.
 He then served as Executive Vice President of worldwide sales and operations.
 He became the Chief Executive on August 24, 2011 following Jobs’ death.
 During his tenure as the Chief Executive he has advocated for American manufacturing, and environmental preservation.

 In 2014, Cook became the first Chief Executive of a Fortune 500 company to publicly identify as gay.
-Cook also serves on the boards of directors of Nike, Inc. the National Football Foundation, and is a trustee of Duke University.
-In early 2012, he get awarded compensation of one million shares, vesting in 2016 and 2021, by Apple’s board of directors, and in March 2015, he said he planned to give his entire stock fortune to charity.
+Cook also serves on the boards of directors of Nike, Inc. and is a trustee of Duke University.
+In early 2012, he got awarded compensation of one million shares by Apple’s board of directors.
+In March 2015, he said he planned to give his entire stock fortune to charity.

 Jeff Weiner, CEO of LinkedIn and one of the most influential business leaders today